Governor Rick Scott Announces 1st Choice Aerospace’s Creation of 40 New Jobs in Miramar

 About 1st Choice Aerospace

 1st Choice Aerospace is a FAA/EASA Part 145 Repair Station.
-We are a minority owned small business specializing in pneumatics, crew seats, O2, fuel, cargo, and waste systems for commercial, cargo, & military aircraft.
+We are specialized in pneumatics, crew seats, O2, fuel, cargo, and waste systems for commercial, cargo, & military aircraft.
 Our facilities feature state of the art technology capable of supporting both new generation & classic aircrafts.
 In addition to traditional T&M MRO services, we offer many different levels of support with programs tailored to each customer’s specific requirements.
 We carry a large inventory of rotable components to support our repair operations as well as industry demand.

 Enterprise Florida, Inc. (EFI) is a partnership between Florida’s businesses and government leaders and is the principal economic development organization for the state of Florida.
 EFI facilitates job growth for Florida businesses through recruitment and retention, international trade and exporting, promotion of sporting events, and capital funding programs to assist small and minority businesses.